-- web filtering is provided by Fortinet on the school site. - changes can be made by Ruth Noble (Online Safety Lead and Deputy DSL), Joanne Heap, (Headteacher and DSL) and Tom Sharples, (school technician) or any other member of Convene IT Staff, when spoken to by Ruth Noble, Joanne Heap or Tom Sharples. - overall responsibility is held by the DSL's Joanne Heap and Ruth Noble. - technical support and advice, setup and configuration are from Tom Sharples/Convene IT. - regular checks are made half termly by Ruth Noble to ensure filtering is still active and functioning everywhere.
+- web filtering is provided by Fortinet on the school site. - changes can be made by Ruth Noble (Online Safety Lead and Deputy DSL), Joanne Heap, (Headteacher and DSL) and any other member of Convene IT Staff, when spoken to by Ruth Noble or Joanne Heap. - overall responsibility is held by the DSL's Joanne Heap and Ruth Noble. - technical support and advice, setup and configuration are from Convene IT. - regular checks are made half termly by Ruth Noble to ensure filtering is still active and functioning everywhere.
 These are evidenced in the online safety audit. - an annual review is carried out as part of the online safety audit.